-A few weeks ago, I was visiting the Taos (NM) area with friends.
+A few weeks ago, I was visiting the Taos area in New Mexico with friends.
 One of them – a pretty good photographer – had decided to travel light and had left his full frame DSLR at home.
 He only had brought his smartphone, a brand new Apple 7 Plus.
 I had brought my Fujifilm X-T1 with the standard 18-55mm f/2.8-4 lens.
 Along the day, we took pictures of the same scenes (natural and urban landscape for the most part), and at the end of the day, we compared our photos.
-Let’s use two pictures taken from the Rio Grange Gorge Bridge, on Route 64, a few miles from Taos, NM, as an example:
+Let’s use two pictures taken from the Rio Grange Gorge Bridge, on Route 64, a few miles from Taos as an example:

 To our surprise, the pictures were virtually indistinguishable when displayed on a smartphone, an iPad Pro or a laptop screen.
 We did not expect the resolution to be differentiator (at 12 Megapixel, an iPhone 7 has more than enough resolution for pictures shared on social networks).
 The biggest surprise was the dynamic range of the iPhone 7 Plus, which appears to be better than the Fuji’s on a very difficult subject (black rocks, snow, sun reflections on the river).

 At the top of that, the iPhone can publish photos in seconds after they’ve been shot (on iCloud or on the major social networks).
 The Fujifilm is relatively good at this exercise – for a conventional camera.
 But you still need to bring up WiFi on the camera (it becomes a WiFi access point), launch the Fujifilm app on a smartphone, connect the smartphone to the camera, and upload the selected pictures to the Photo application of the smartphone.
 Only then you can edit and share your pictures.
 Definitely not as fast.